Famous Immigrant Birthdays in November

 Lee Strasberg (November 17, 1901 – February 17, 1982) was an Austrian American actor, director and acting teacher with great influence in performing arts.
 He was considered by some to be the “father of method acting in America.”

-David Américo Ortiz (born November 18, 1975), nicknamed “Big Papi”, is a Dominican American professional baseball player with the Boston Red Sox of Major League Baseball.
+David Américo Ortiz (born November 18, 1975), nicknamed “Big Papi”, is a Dominican American retired professional baseball player form the Boston Red Sox of Major League Baseball.
 He is a nine-time All-Star, a three-time World Series champion, and Ortiz holds the Red Sox single-season record for home runs with 54.